thefalc/instabread-codelab-sample/README.md

 1. Similar to the code you added for storing the shopper account information in the vault, this code is storing the banking information in the vault and receiving tokens back.
 The tokens are then posted to the **/api/moov-bank-account-creation** endpoint.
 1. Open the file [**pages/api/moov-bank-account-creation.js**](/baseline/pages/api/moov-bank-account-creation.js).
 This handler accepts the tokens representing the banking information from the shopper and securely shares them with Moov via the second route you created earlier.
 1. Move down to the line beginning with **let connectionsRouteUrl**.
 Update this URL to the Moov Bank Account Creation route URL.
-Make sure you replace the **{accountId}** portion in the URL with the **moovAccountId** constant similar to the following:
+Make sure you replace the **{accountId}** part in the URL with the **moovAccountId** constant similar to the following:

 ```javascript
 let connectionsRouteUrl = `https://ebfc9bee4242.gateway.skyflowapis.com/v1/gateway/outboundRoutes/h3e5a644a8674b29a9bfcbdfbccf16fe/accounts/${moovAccountId}/bank-accounts`;